Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Introduction

 Interestingly, for some material symmetry groups, the non-Hermitian response exhibits chiral properties, such that left- and right-handed circularly polarised fields experience different effects---for example, one handedness may be dissipated while the other is amplified.
 It has been shown that such \textit{chiral-gain} responses can enable transistor-like distributed behaviour, which may be exploited for optical isolation, amplification~\cite{lannebere2022nonreciprocal,rappoport2023engineering} and terahertz lasing~\cite{hakimi2023chiral}.
+The polarization dependence in these low-symmetry conductors can be understood as a consequence of the skewed trajectories followed by Bloch electrons.

 In this work, we study fluctuation-induced phenomena in a chiral-gain environment.
 A well-known example of such phenomena in passive systems is the Casimir effect---an attractive interaction between two plates, mediated by the fluctuation of electromagnetic fields in their surroundings~\cite{casimir1948attraction}.
 The Casimir--Polder effect~\cite{casimir1948influence} describes a similar attractive force in a configuration involving an atom and a plate instead of two plates.

 Here, we consider the Casimir--Polder configuration in the presence of a chiral-gain medium as shown in \figref{fig:fig1}.

-A qubit (or an atom) is placed above the material substrate.
+A small particle modelled by a two-level system is placed above the material substrate.
 The chiral-gain medium occupies the lower half-space ($z < 0$), and the position of the particle is denoted by $\Rq = \xq + \zq \uz$, where $\xq := x _ \mathrm{q} \ux + y _ \mathrm{q} \uy$ represents the transverse part of the position vector of the particle.
 The unit vectors along the $x$, $y$, and $z$ directions are denoted as $\vb{u} _ {x,y,z}$.

 In our setup, the electric bias $E _ \mathrm{bias}$ is applied along the $x$ direction.
 Under an applied electric bias, the material response of conductors belonging to the 32 point group takes the form~\cite{morgado2024non,lannebere2025symmetry}: